Thrift Store Flipping as a Side Hustle

 You have a website, Flea Market Flipper.
 What all can we find there?

-We have some of our recent flips, some student testimonials, our e-book The Art of Shipping: How to Package and Ship Items for Ebay, and also our Flipper University e-course.
+We have some of our recent flips, some student testimonials, our FREE Webinar Workshop , and also our Flipper University e-course.

 Tell us about Flipper University.

 We created Flipper University a little over a year ago to help others be successful in this side hustle.
-We take our 20 years of flipping experience and put it into one place, an e-course for people who are interested in learning the ropes of flipping items for profit.
+We teach you legit ways to flip for money using our 20 years of flipping experience and put it into one place, an e-course for people who are interested in learning the ropes of flipping items for profit.
 We have 6 modules and 28-course units, all dedicated to the ins and outs of buying and reselling items to make a profit.
 Our goal is to make people successful and making the extra money that they need for their family.
 Our family has greatly benefited from this business, and we want to help others do the same.

-What’s your number one tip for Smart Cents Mom readers?
+What’s your number one tip for flipping thrift store items?

 My biggest tip for people starting out with flipping items is to stay consistent.
 If you commit to a few hours each week for a couple months, you will be surprised at the extra income you can provide for your family.